Alizzka/Project_1_Sprint_1/README.md

-# First project of an automation QA course
+# First project of an automation QA course, coding Java

 ТЗ: